Hasan Minhaj: 2014–2016

+2017–2022

 In March 2018, Netflix announced that Minhaj would host his own weekly show on the platform.
-The new show, entitled Patriot Act with Hasan Minhaj, premiered on October 28, 2018.
-The show received an initial order of 32 episodes.
+The new show, Patriot Act with Hasan Minhaj, premiered on October 28, 2018.
+It received an initial order of 32 episodes.
 Patriot Act explores the modern cultural, political and economic landscape.
+When writing episodes about the show, Minhaj frequently excluded or limited the role that researchers played in developing content and could be dismissive of fact checkers.
+Multiple female producers complained of abuse, mistreatment and harassment while on the set, and threatened legal action, which was ultimately settled out of court.
 In April 2019, Minhaj was listed among TIME's 100 most influential people in the world, and won his second Peabody Award for Patriot Act.
 Some months after Minhaj's episode on the student loan crisis aired, he was called to testify regarding the issue before the US Congress in September 2019.
 In August 2020, Minhaj announced the series would not be renewed after 40 episodes.

-On November 27, 2018, Comedy Central aired a special titled Goatface, featuring Minhaj, Fahim Anwar, Asif Ali, and Aristotle Athari.
+On November 27, 2018, Comedy Central aired a special titled Goatface, featuring Minhaj, Fahim Anwar, Asif Ali and Aristotle Athari.
+Also in 2018, Minhaj made fun of bitcoin holders and its local low of ~$6,500.
+As of July 2025, bitcoin is trading at ~$117,000, more than 18 times the price quoted during Minhaj's special.

 In February 2019, Minhaj played on the "Away" roster during the NBA All-Star Celebrity Game at the Bojangles' Coliseum in Charlotte, North Carolina.

 In September 2019, he testified during a U.S. House Committee on Financial Services hearing on student loan debt.